 Katie Armour Taylor is an American lifestyle blogger based in Seattle, Washington (after a 3-year stint in Scandinavia).
-She is passionate about social media, branding, and ikat lampshades.
+She is passionate about design, branding, and ikat lampshades.
 When not traveling the globe, she can be found exploring her granola side in the Pacific Northwest with her eccentric English husband Simon, their baby son Gabriel, and their pleasantly plump pugs, Alfred and Wilbur.

 In 2009, Katie created this blog (formerly called The Neo-Trad) to share her fascination with both contemporary and bygone fashion, decor, destinations, and tastemakers.
 From Peggy Guggenheim to Fleur Cowles, she has long been inspired by the classic, the eccentric, and the visionary.
 Growing up on California’s central coast, Katie’s aesthetic was molded by her vivacious grandmothers — Paula (a librarian, historian, public defense attorney, and national Jeopardy champion) and Rita (a quick-witted redhead whose style rivals Jackie O. and decor boasts novelties by the late, great Tony Duquette).

 Katie has received press from The New York Times, San Francisco Chronicle, The Wall Street Journal, Refinery29, Fashionista, Glamour, New York Magazine’s The Cut, House Beautiful, Forbes, Sotheby’s, and several other nice folks.
 She has also contributed to MarthaStewart.com.
-An avid Pinner, she was recently named one of ’30 Pinners to Follow’ by TIME.
+An avid Pinner, she was named one of ’30 Pinners to Follow’ by TIME.